 Lasagna Award for Translational Research

 The Lasagna Award for Translational Research was established in 2006 to honor Louis Lasagna, MD, former dean of the Sackler School.
-This award for excellence is presented to the PhD candidate who has published the strongest paper in translational research in the previous 12-month period.
+This award for excellence is presented to the Sackler student who has published the strongest paper in translational research in the previous 12-month period.

 Sackler graduates within the last 12 months and currently enrolled students may be nominated for this award.
 They must have published a first-authored research paper that has a clear link to translational research during the past 12 months.
 Papers that are in press at the time nominations are are solicited are also eligible for consideration.